Understanding the Staffing Industry

 How it Works

 Temporary staffing firms recruit, screen, often train, and assign their employees to work at client companies on an as-needed basis.
-The staffing firm retains its position as employer of record and is responsible for paying the temporary employees, handling any tax, insurance and benefit requirements.
+The staffing firm retains its position as employer of record (EOR) and is responsible for paying the temporary employees as well as handling any tax, insurance and benefit requirements.
 Clients are charged an hourly rate for each employee.

-For larger employers, staffing firms may provide an on-site manager to manage the large temporary workforce at the customer’s facility.
-This is referred to as vendor-on-premise (VOP).
+For larger employers, staffing firms may provide an on-site manager for the large temporary workforce at the customer’s facility.
+This is referred to as vendor-on-premises (VOP).

 Some larger companies will also work with a managed service provider (MSP) that will take responsibility for managing the company’s contingent staffing buy and relationship with various staffing vendors.
 They may manage this process through managed service agreements, which also provide performance metrics and measurements.